Computational photography: Art history

-Computational photography, as an art form, has been practiced by capture of differently exposed pictures of the same subject matter, and combining them together.
+Computational photography, as an art form, has been practiced by capturing differently exposed pictures of the same subject matter and combining them.
 This was the inspiration for the development of the wearable computer in the 1970s and early 1980s.
 Computational photography was inspired by the work of Charles Wyckoff, and thus computational photography datasets (e.g. differently exposed pictures of the same subject matter that are taken in order to make a single composite image) are sometimes referred to as Wyckoff Sets, in his honor.

 Early work in this area (joint estimation of image projection and exposure value) was undertaken by Mann and Candoccia.

 Charles Wyckoff devoted much of his life to creating special kinds of 3-layer photographic films that captured different exposures of the same subject matter.
-A picture of a nuclear explosion, taken on Wyckoff's film, appeared on the cover of Life Magazine and showed the dynamic range from dark outer areas to inner core.
+A picture of a nuclear explosion, taken on Wyckoff's film, appeared on the cover of Life Magazine and showed the dynamic range from the dark outer areas to the inner core.